bronsonp/CC3501-RP2040-labs/README.md

 ## Creating your own private copy of the repository

 You are now ready to work from the CC3501 starting repository.

-Do **not** fork the repository.

-A fork may be visible to other students.
-Instead, you should clone the starting repository, create your own private GitHub repository, and then push your copy into that private repository.
+You should clone the starting repository, create your own private GitHub repository, and then push your copy into that private repository.

 This gives you your own private, updateable version of the project.
-You can push changes as you modify and extend the code, but other students will not be able to see your work.
+You can push changes as you modify and extend the code.

 The following steps explain how to clone the class repository and convert it into your own private GitHub project.